In Howard school board race, campaigns spend on getting their message out

 Collecting a little over $1,600 in this last fundraising cycle, Glascock now has $2,721.75 in his bank account.

-Mackey, the only candidate to receive money from outgoing school board Chairwoman Cynthia Vaillancourt or any other current school board member, has $1,789.56 in fundse.
+Mackey, the only candidate to receive money from outgoing school board Chairwoman Cynthia Vaillancourt or any other current school board member, has $1,789.56 in funds.

 Dropping $2,000 since her reporting filing in August, Mallo reported $2,416.02 in her account.